xetys/gitlab-charts/charts/gitlab/README.md

 ## Installing the Chart

-First you need to add the gitlab chart repo if you have done so already
+First you need to add the gitlab chart repo if you haven't done so already

 ```bash
 helm repo add gitlab https://charts.gitlab.io